infonl/info-techradar/radar/2022-05-17/aws.md

 ---
 title: "AWS"
 ring: adopt
-quadrant: platforms
+quadrant: platforms-and-operations
 featured: true
 ---

-We support both AWS and <a href="azure.html">Azure</a> for our cloud-native platforms but generally prefer AWS, mainly because AWS is the market leader in the space of cloud-native computing, and we think it offers the best set of services for our needs.
+We support both AWS and <a href="azure.html">Azure</a> for our cloud-native platforms-and-operations but generally prefer AWS, mainly because AWS is the market leader in the space of cloud-native computing, and we think it offers the best set of services for our needs.